kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-01-Thornton-Letters.md

 [^1]: The text quoted above is from our work-in-progress edition of Alice Thornton's *Books*.
 The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes: ‘These letters, Papers and transaction of this affaire Are in Bundles & preserved to make out these Procedings and in vindication of our Just & Lawdable Actions.’
 Alice Thornton, *Book 3: The Second Book of My Widowed Condition*, British Library MS Add 88897/2, 183.

 [^2]: For the five published see C. E. Whiting.
-Ed. *The Autobiographies and Letters of Thomas Comber*, Vol. 2.
-Durham: Surtees Society, 19XX, 15, 51, 228, 270, 272.
+Ed. [*The Autobiographies and Letters of Thomas Comber*](https://archive.org/details/thomascomber157), Vol. 2.
+Durham: Surtees Society, 1947, 15, 51, 228, 270, 272.

 [^3]: durham ref